 Recognizing danger signs of foot and eye problems and referral to an appropriate provider can be done by any member of the comprehensive team.
 Various health care providers achieve referral for regular screening.

 Specialist providers such as podiatrists, ophthalmologists can help reduce lower extremity amputation rates in foot care clinics, prevent blindness respectively.

 National Diabetes Education Program (NDEP), a federally sponsored initiative of National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK) is committed to work with public and private partners in preventing or delaying the onset of type 2 diabetes, promoting early diagnosis, improve treatment and outcomes for people with diabetes.
-It also offers resources to help healthcare professionals implement collaborative, multidisciplinary diabetes team care in a variety of settings.
+It also offers resources to help healthcare professionals implement collaborative, an interprofessional diabetes team care in a variety of settings.